 Exploring Action Research

-InDI was delighted to host the Leapfrog Summer School, in July 2016.
-InDI and ImaginationLancaster are research partners in Leapfrog, and collectively we see the project as an opportunity to work with communities to design and develop better approaches to engagement.
+We were delighted to host the Leapfrog Summer School, in July 2016.
+The Innovation School and ImaginationLancaster are research partners in Leapfrog.
+Collectively we see the project as an opportunity to work with communities to design and develop better approaches to engagement.

 The Leapfrog team shaped an exciting Summer School Programme, focused on understanding the fundamentals of Action Research, what it looks like, and how it can help us engage with communities in order to make a difference.

-The Leapfrog Summer School in July 2016 brought together a range of international speakers and researchers to the Institute of Design Innovation’s campus in the Highlands and Islands.
+The Leapfrog Summer School in July 2016 brought together a range of international speakers and researchers to the GSA’s Highlands and Islands campus.

 The three-day programme included a range of keynote speeches, lightning talks and discussions around the topic of action research.